dat515-2025/info/policy.md

 It is expected that you can explain your code and show how it works.
 The results from QuickFeed will also be taken into consideration when approving a lab.
-Typically, 90% of the QuickFeed tests should pass for the lab to be approved.
-Some labs may have a lower threshold, which will be communicated in the lab instructions.

 Note that, while we prefer that you get approval for each lab on time, it is ok to make arrangements to get approval at a later date, as long as the handin is submitted to GitHub on time.
 Please contact the teaching staff to make arrangements.